 In the far south east corner of the churchyard are two slate headstones with fine engraving: one for Mary Pearson, who died 21st February 1770 and the other for William Pearson, died 6th October 1772.

-The second edition of ‘A History of Badby Church’ gives much more detail.
+- ‘A History of Badby Church’ Edition 3, 2018.
 Usually available from the church during daylight hours for £3 which goes towards church funds.

 FOR SERVICE TIMES